wkcosmology/wkcosmology.github.io/blog/md/paper_review_0610031.md

 fundamental physic law in the computer and get the result.
 For the empirical model, we want to retain the statistical description to the real Universe, without any physical insight.
-Between these two extrema, we have semi-analytical modelling (SAM), which is to emipically model the individual physical process in galaxy formation and evolution.
+Between these two extrema, we have semi-analytical modelling (SAM), which is to empirically model the individual physical process in galaxy formation and evolution.
 Then we need to put all these pieces together to get a general picture.